The Maldives benefits from their location near the Equator, which offers stable temperatures throughout the year and protection from cyclones.

-As a consequence, the standard weather forecasts for Male ( center North Maldives ) generally found on the internet will not be valid for the entire archipelago, mostly the Southern part, under the Equator which will require forecasts for Gan.
+As a consequence, standard weather forecast* for Male ( center North Maldives ) will not be valid for the entire archipelago and the most Southern part, under the Equator, will require forecasts for Gan.

-The year 2011 saw a early and powerful rainy season that heavily started in May ( strong winds and rains are usually happening later on ) to extend itself until December.
+However, beautiful September months have been also seen, with a few showers only quickly replaced by a beautiful sun.
+We saw, for example, in the past years, an early and powerful rainy season that heavily started in May ( strong winds and rains are usually happening later on ) to extend itself until December.